If history were taught in the form of stories, it would never be forgotten. Rudyard Kipling

 Stories, like bread, are better when shared.

-Check out my discussion guides to supplement your reading.
 I'd be happy to visit your classroom, book club, or seniors' group to facilitate conversation around the consequences of war and why history matters.
+Check out my discussion guides for all my books to supplement your reading.

 From East Prussian Refugee to Soviet Starosta January, 1945